 We want to create a future where the waterfalls are a sustainable visitor destination.
 Managed in partnership, and contributing towards the local visitor economy.
 Meeting this vision is dependent upon the continued work of this partnership long into the future.
-Only in pooling the resources we have are we going to be able to make visiting waterfall country a safe and enjoyable experience.
+Only in pooling the resources we have are we going to be able to make visiting Bro'r Sgydau / Waterfall Country a safe and enjoyable experience.

 Y Bannau: The Future is well aligned with the values of the Partnership.
-We believe tjat we a;readu make a significant contribution towards the goals of the Plan and we hope that wew can raise the profile of sustainable visitor management as acting for nature, water and climate as well as for people and place,
+We believe that we already make a significant contribution towards the goals of the Plan and we hope that we can raise the profile of sustainable visitor management as acting for nature, water and climate as well as for people and place.